What will my son/daughter get to do at Braeburn?

-Only Marston Hall is wired for electricity.
+Marston Hall and Friesen Hall are wired for electricity.
 All other buildings are rustic and are equipped with battery-powered smoke detectors.

 There is running water in the kitchen sinks and wash-house sinks but no hot water or showers.
 Campers and staff participate in morning dip to refresh themselves and clean off any camp dirt.
 It’s camp, they’re going to get dirty.